 How will your findings advance research in your field?

-Anders Hammer Nielsen-Kudsk: This may increase our understanding of the underlying molecular pathways in the development of right ventricular failure, and thereby, lead to the discovery of new therapeutic strategies for treating RV failure in pulmonary hypertension patients.
+Anders Hammer Nielsen-Kudsk: This may increase our understanding of the underlying molecular pathways in the development of right ventricular failure, and thereby, lead to the discovery of new therapeutic strategies for treating RV failure in patients with pulmonary hypertension.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-rolls: 2.7